jhohlfeld/oauth-browser/README.md

 #OAuth browser

-Experiment on the increasingly popular [OAuth 2.0][0] protocol.
+Experiment on the [OAuth 2.0][0] protocol.

-OAuth lets the user of your web application authenticate via third party service and return an authenticated session token from that service.
-Various OAuth service providers already exist - for instance google Plus, Facebook, Twitter, GitHub, just to name a few.
+OAuth lets the user of your web application authenticate using a third party service.
+A number of OAuth service providers already exist - for instance Google Plus, Facebook, Twitter, GitHub, just to name a few.

-What we need is doing some research about which are the providers offering the service and how each provider's api is used.
-Though the protocol is very clear and simple, it is also very open and different providers behave differently.
-Quite a lot of them do not support the full range of the protocol.
+The goal of this experiment is to find out which providers are out there offering the service and how I can use the provider's api in each case.
+Though the protocol is very clear and simple, it's also very flexible and unrestrictive.
+Different providers implement the protocol to different grades, sometimes using different declarations etc.

-To showcase each providers cpabilities, we plan to implement a unified interface, based on [backbone][10], [bootstrap][11] and [requirejs][12].
-We'll then create some simple views that let the user log in and show some limited profile information from each provider.
+To showcase each providers capabilities, I created a unified interface based on [backbone][10], [bootstrap][11] and [requirejs][12].
+There are already some simple views that let the user log in and show some limited profile information from the selected provider.

-In a first step, we'll cover the providers that offer webclient-only, [implicit grant][20] flow.
-After that, we'll implement some server modules for each of the providers that restrain to offer [authorization coder grant][21] flow.
+In a first step, I will cover the providers that offer webclient-only, [implicit grant][20] flow.
+After that, I'll implement some server modules for each of the providers that restrain to offer [authorization coder grant][21] flow.

 ##Roadmap

-For roadmap and progress information see our [Trello Project Board][1].
+For roadmap and progress information see my [Trello Project Board][1].

 ##Getting started